 If you have small, niche-related events in your area — or even out of town — consider attending.
 You can go as a guest or reserve a booth for your business.

-Meeting people face to face, shaking their hands, and asking them about their needs can make you a more attractive solution than a faceless company.
-Growth hacking means doing things other people won’t to get more attention.
+Meeting people face-to-face, shaking their hands, and asking them about their needs can make you a more attractive solution than a faceless company.

 8. Get interactive